apathor/cz/README.md

 Cz requires at least bash version 4.
 Mac OS users should \`brew install bash\`.

-It is assumed that at least one of the line selection tools listed above is also installed.

 ## Usage

     cz [OPTIONS] [PLUGIN...]
 [ARGS ...] [< LINES] Select a line using your preferred interactive line selection tool.

     OPTIONS
      These options print some information and exit:
       -h : help     : Show this help text or help text for plugin.